INFURA/ethdenver-2019/docs/README.md

 ## Variants
 EthQL is a GraphQL implementation of Ethereum.
-In its current implementation, EthQL exists in 2 forms: EthQL Simplified and EthQL Extended.
+In its current implementation, EthQL exists in 2 forms: EthQL Standard and EthQL Extended.
 Both have advantages and disadvantages in choosing which one to use.
 However, both relay on the power of GraphQL to provide a modern development experience when developing a dAPP